Passenger causes plane to divert after he's charged $12 for a blanket

 (CNN)Who hasn't complained about airline fees?
 Well, there's apparently a limit to the degree a customer can gripe -- especially if it happens in midair.

-It this case, it seems a chilly cabin -- and a dispute over cold, hard cash -- sparked a heated exchange Wednesday between a passenger and an employee of Hawaiian Airlines.
+In this case, it seems a chilly cabin -- and a dispute over cold, hard cash -- sparked a heated exchange Wednesday between a passenger and an employee of Hawaiian Airlines.

 The 66-year-old man threatened the worker after he was charged $12 for a blanket, said Officer Rob Pedregon, a spokesman for the police department at Los Angeles International Airport.
 The man insisted he should not have to pay because it was cold on the plane.